pluginsGLPI/doc/source/formcreator/configuration.rst

 Multiselect
 ^^^^^^^^^^^

 This feild allows you to create a dropdown list with ability to select multiple items.
 Values are added one per line in the field **Values**.
 You may set default values, one per line in *Default values**.
-Ifg no default value is set then no item will selected by default.
+If no default value is set then no item will selected by default.

 Radio buttons (one choice only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^